russell/fairy-slipper-migration/api_doc/networking-extensions/v2-tags.rst

    tunnel ID, and a VLAN.

 .. swagger:tag:: network-vlan-transparency
-   :summary: VLAN transparency extension (networks)
+   :synopsis: VLAN transparency extension (networks)

    Enables plug-ins that support VLAN transparency to deliver VLAN- transparent trunk networks.
 If the service does not support VLAN